 During the first quarter of fiscal 2015, we realigned our organizational structure which resulted in our identification of new operating segments for the purpose of making operational decisions and assessing financial performance.
-The new business divisions include US Markets, Orion Engineered Systems and Orion Distribution Services.
+The new business divisions include U.S. Markets, Engineered Systems and Distribution Services.

 During the second quarter of fiscal 2015, we recorded a \$12.1 million impairment charge related to our long-term inventory and investment in wireless controls products.
-As a result of recent changes in the business environment, primarily due to the increased velocity of the market acceptance of LED lighting solutions, the performance improvements of LED components which has led to reduced energy costs, the increasing contribution to our revenue from non-industrial markets where our wireless control products cannot be utilized and a significant decline in wireless controls unit volume sales during the quarter ended September 30, 2014, we reviewed our carrying cost, asset carrying values and intangible assets related to our wireless controls product offering.
+As a result of changes in the business environment, primarily due to the increased velocity of the market acceptance of LED lighting solutions, the performance improvements of LED components which has led to reduced energy costs, the increasing contribution to our revenue from non-industrial markets where our wireless control products cannot be utilized and a significant decline in wireless controls unit volume sales during the quarter ended September 30, 2014, we reviewed our carrying cost, asset carrying values and intangible assets related to our wireless controls product offering.
 Additionally, we researched and evaluated opportunities for alternative markets into which to sell these products.
-As a result of these changing market conditions, the significant recent decline in wireless controls unit sales volume, our inability to find other alternative market uses for our controls products and recognition that further investment to keep the product's software and firmware current was not a prudent investment, we recorded a non-cash impairment charge to our wireless controls inventory of \$10.2 million and related non-cash asset impairment expense on development assets of \$1.0 million for property and equipment, \$0.1 million for intangible assets, and \$0.8 million for prepaid licensing costs in other long-term assets.
+As a result of these changes in the market conditions, the significant recent decline in wireless controls unit sales volume, our inability to find other alternative market uses for our controls products and recognition that further investment to keep the product's software and firmware current was not a prudent investment, we recorded a non-cash impairment charge to our wireless controls inventory of \$10.2 million and related non-cash asset impairment expense on development assets of \$1.0 million for property and equipment, \$0.1 million for intangible assets, and \$0.8 million for prepaid licensing costs in other long-term assets.
 After these non-cash impairment charges, the carrying value of our wireless controls inventory was \$0.5 million.
+As of September 30, 2015, the carrying value of our wireless controls inventory was \$68 thousand.